 Heightening tensions between the U.S. and Russia are recent incidents on the Black Sea.
-On May 30, a Russian fighter jet buzzed by the Navy's destroyer Ross.
-The Navy released video of the incident after Russian state media reported that the Ross was in or encroaching on territorial waters.
-Russian officials alleged that the fighters were scrambled to force the Ross to change course.
+On including the May 30, a Russian fighter jet buzzed by the Navy's buzzing of a U.S. Navy destroyer, the Ross, by a Russian fighter.
+The Navy released video of the incident after Russian state media reported that the Ross U.S. was in or encroaching on territorial waters.
+Russian officials alleged that the and that Russian fighters were scrambled to force the Ross to change course.
 Navy officials dispute all facets of the claim.

-Tack said despite the recent highly-publicized incidents, it appeared that things have calmed since last summer, when the conflict in Ukraine was at its peak.
+Tack said ys that despite the several recent highly-publicized incidents, it appeared that things have calmed since last summer, "statements by U.S. officials and Russia have kind of lost their edge and are a little more accommodating."
+While there remains an "escalated level of tensions" following economic sanctions and tense negotiations, things have calmed since last summer when the conflict in Ukraine was at its peak pitch.

-But that was Putin said in mid-June that he plans ramp up forces in direct response to U.S. operations.
+But that That was Putin said before comments in mid-June that , by Putin saying he plans would ramp up forces in direct response to U.S. operations.

-RT, a Russian state-funded television network and online news outlet that broadcasts in English and several other languages, recently has published provocative headlines like "Russia warns NATO drills a 'problem' as U.S. attack planes buzz Poland" and "Russian military exercises 'logical response' to NATO troops on its border."
+RT, a Russian state-funded television network and online news outlet that broadcasts in English and several other languages, recently has published has of late published biased if not provocative headlines like "Russia warns NATO drills a 'problem' as U.S. attack planes buzz Poland" and "Russian military exercises 'logical response' to NATO troops on its border."